SahilJ97/AutoPunc/README.txt

 Data extraction directly uses two additional open-source tools (besides Kaldi): sph2pipe and the Gentle forced-aligner.

 For instructions on downloading and installing sph2pipe, see https://github.com/robd003/sph2pipe .
+Make sure to add the sph2pipe program directory to your PATH variable!

 For instructions on downloading and installing Gentle, see https://github.com/lowerquality/gentle .